How Many Factors?

-This is level 1: numbers less than 30.
+This is level 2: numbers between 30 and 100.
 When you type in the list of factors separate the factors with commas.
 You will be awarded a trophy if you get at least 9 correct and you do this activity online.

 Try your best to answer the questions above.
 Type your answers into the boxes provided leaving no spaces.
 As you work through the exercise regularly click the "check" button.
 If you have any wrong answers, do your best to do corrections but if there is anything you don't understand, please ask your teacher for help.

 When you have got all of the questions correct you may want to print out this page and paste it into your exercise book.
 If you keep your work in an ePortfolio you could take a screen shot of your answers and paste that into your Maths file.

 This web site contains over a thousand free mathematical activities for teachers and pupils.
 Click here to go to the main page which links to all of the resources available.

 Please contact me if you have any suggestions or questions.

 Mathematicians are not the people who find Maths easy; they are the people who enjoy how mystifying, puzzling and hard it is.
 Are you a mathematician?

 Comment recorded on the 17 November 'Starter of the Day' page by Amy Thay, Coventry:

 "Thank you so much for your wonderful site.
 I have so much material to use in class and inspire me to try something a little different more often.
 I am going to show my maths department your website and encourage them to use it too.
 How lovely that you have compiled such a great resource to help teachers and pupils.

 Comment recorded on the i asp?ID_Top 'Starter of the Day' page by Ros, Belize: